ShawnShiSS/clean-architecture-azure-cosmos-db/README.md

 * MediatR pipeline behaviour for exception handling
 * FluentValidation for validation
 * AutoMapper to mapping
-* Database initial creation
-* Sample data seeding
 * Email Sender using SendGrid
+* Cosmos DB Database initial creation
+* Cosmos DB initial sample data seeding
 * CRUD endpoints using Cosmos DB
-* Cosmos DB Point read using partition key and ID
+* Cosmos DB point-read using partition key and ID
-* Data Modeling and Partitioning patterns
+* Cosmos DB single-partition read and cross-partition read
 * Search data in Cosmos DB using SQL query directly (demonstration purpose, not recommended in production)
 * Search data in Cosmos DB using Parameterized Query
 * Search data in Cosmos DB using LINQ and IQueryable